PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 	\label{fig1_2}
 \end{figure}

-_Geofence metadata_ can be viewed, created, deleted or used to filter the list of geofences.
+_Geofence metadata_ (figure 1.3) can be viewed, created, deleted or used to filter the list of geofences.

 \begin{figure}[H]
 	\centering